fmgarage/ft-fms-docker/README.md

 **Windows**: there are currently some issues (see below).

 We are constantly improving the scripts and try to get rid of the remaining issues.
-If you want to stay up-to-date, make sure to watch the repo and maybe follow us on twitter: [@fmgarage](https://twitter.com/fmgarage)
+If you want to stay up-to-date, make sure to watch the repo and maybe follow us on Twitter: [@fmgarage](https://twitter.com/fmgarage)

 ## Installation on macOS